 Fulbright Awards offer financial support for research in the U.S. However, Fulbright is much more than a scholarship: we offer fellows the opportunity to have a transformative cultural and academic experience and provide unrivaled support both during and after their Fulbright year.
 While a Fulbright Award is up to six months in length, the benefits do not end there.
 Receiving a Fulbright Award opens many doors and provides unparalleled global networking opportunities.

-- Interviews are conducted in English and physical presence is mandatory.
+- A Fulbright Selection Committee will interview all candidates, in person, on specific dates.
+All candidates will be informed of their interview appointment with the Selection Committee by email.
+Interviews last for about 20 minutes.
+Interviews are conducted in English and physical presence is mandatory.
 SKYPE and e-mail interviews will not be considered.
-A Fulbright Selection Committee will interview all candidates, in person, on specific dates.
-All candidates will be informed of their interview appointment (time and date) with the Selection Committee by email.

-- Contact and affiliation agreement with US educational and/or cultural organizations is the sole responsibility of each applicant.
-It is recommendable that the applicant takes the opportunity to enroll in classes with faculty members.
+- Contact and affiliation agreement with U.S. educational and/or cultural organizations is the sole responsibility of each applicant.

 - The Foundation's Board of Directors will review and re-evaluate the eligibility of the grant should the affiliated institution change.